jcchincheong-bb/jcchincheong-bb.github.io/_projects/chess-playing-robot/index.md

 ## Presentation at ICHORA 2025
 My mentoring professors, my fellow student research assistant and I presented the current design at The International Congress on Human-Computer Interaction, Optimization, and Robotic Applications (ICHORA) in Turkey in May 2025.
 The paper was published by [IEEE](https://ieeexplore.ieee.org/document/11016842).

+For the paper, I researched and designed the experiments to investigate the magnetic flux densities at different distances.
+I also performed the interference tests.
+I wrote the sections on Design and Implementation, Results and Discussion and Conclusion.

 {% include image-gallery.html images="ichora.jpeg, ichora2.jpeg" height="400"%}
 <span style="font-size: 10px">"Images from ICHORA 2025"</span>